carlosdobler/global_remo_bootstrap/reports/comparisons.md

 <img src="comparisons_files/figure-gfm/unnamed-chunk-9-1.png" width="90%" />

-The bootstrapped ensembles seem to obtain similar mean values to the full ensemble (REMO + RegCM), although they deviate more over the tails (5th and 95th percentiles).
-Both bootstrapped ensembles run “hotter” in the 5th percentile than the full ensemble (particularly over northern Africa), and “cooler” in the 95th percentile (particularly over eastern Europe).
-Between both bootstrapped ensembles mean values are quite similar, but the standard one is “cooler” than the parametric in the 5th percentile, and “warmer” in the 95th percentile.
+The bootstrapped ensembles seem to obtain similar mean values to the full ensemble (REMO+RegCM), although they deviate more over the tails (5th and 95th percentiles).
+Both bootstrapped ensembles run “hotter” in the 5th percentile than the full ensemble (more days above threshold, particularly over northern Africa), and “cooler” in the 95th percentile (particularly over eastern Europe).
+Between both bootstrapped ensembles, mean values are quite similar, but the standard one is “cooler” than the parametric in the 5th percentile, and “warmer” in the 95th percentile.

-Another note: the 1000 means (or any of the percentiles) I obtain from bootstrapping are theoretically normally distributed.
+Note: the 1000 means (or any of the percentiles) I obtain from bootstrapping are theoretically normally distributed.
 For example, this is the distribution of the 63 “raw” observations of one cell: